Twice-Told Tales: Publication

 And the bright partner of thy royal throne.

 Enough: in misery can words avail?

 And what so tedious as a twice-told tale?

 The book was published by the American Stationers' Company on March 6, 1837; its cover price was $1.
 Hawthorne had help in promoting the book from Elizabeth Peabody.
 She sent copies of the collection to William Wordsworth and to Horace Mann, hoping that Mann could get Hawthorne a job writing stories for schoolchildren.
 After publication, Hawthorne asked a friend to check with the local bookstore to see how it was selling.
 After noting the initial expenses for publishing had not been met, he complained: "Surely the book was puffed enough to meet with sale.
 What the devil's the matter?"
 By June, between 600 and 700 copies were sold but sales were halted by the Panic of 1837, and the publisher went out of business within a year.

 On October 11, 1841, Hawthorne signed a contract with publisher James Munroe to issue a two-volume edition of Twice-Told Tales with 21 more works than the previous edition.
-1,000 copies were published in December of that year with a cover price of $2.25; Hawthorne was paid 10 percent per copy.
+1,000 copies were published in December of that year with a cover price of $2.25; Hawthorne was paid 10% per copy.
 Hawthorne complained that he still struggled financially.
 Editor John L. O'Sullivan suggested Hawthorne buy back unsold copies of Twice-Told Tales so that they could be reissued through a different publisher.
 At the time of this suggestion, 1844, there were 600 unsold copies of the book.
 Hawthorne lamented "I wish Heaven would make me rich enough to buy the copies for the purpose of burning them."

 After the success of The Scarlet Letter in 1850, Twice-Told Tales was reissued with the help of publisher James T. Fields.
 In a new preface, Hawthorne wrote that the stories "may be understood and felt by anybody, who will give himself the trouble to read it, and will take up the book in a proper mood."